 ABOUT THE OWNER

-She established Bodyworks Massage Therapy in 2006 to help both herself and others achieve higher physical and mental goals.
-She operates under the principle that in order to be at your best for others, you need to replenish yourself and avoid burnout.
+I established Bodyworks Massage Therapy in 2006 to help both myself and others achieve higher physical and mental goals.
+I operate under the principle that in order to be at your best for others, you need to replenish yourself and avoid burnout.
 You cannot give what you don't have!

-She stays current on modern healthcare issues, research and ways to help the body heal itself, in cases where western medicine is not able to help, or when a client feels pharmaceutical intervention should be a last resort.
-She has observed research in holistic medicine at the Touch Institute in Miami, FL (affiliated with the University of Miami - School of Medicine).
-She witnessed specifically the study of the effect of Touch Therapy on neonates at Jackson Memorial Hospital in Miami (pree-mies grew faster and left the hospital sooner when receving Touch Therapy).
+I stay current on modern healthcare issues, research and ways to help the body heal itself and reduce pain. i specialize in cases where western medicine is not able to help, or when a client wants to minimize pharmaceutical intervention.
+I have observed live research in holistic medicine at the Touch Institute in Miami, FL (affiliated with the University of Miami - School of Medicine) where I witnessed specifically the study of the effect of Touch Therapy on neonates at Jackson Memorial Hospital in Miami (preemies grew faster and left the hospital sooner when receving Touch Therapy).
+See more of their reseach here:

-Beth is also active in her community, participating in town government meetings and Natick Center Associates, the small business association of Natick.
-She also does fundraising for Operation Smile and is involved in Natick town tennis, and the USTA.
+I am also active in my community, participating in town government meetings and Natick Center Associates, the small business association of Natick.
+I do fundraising for Operation Smile, am involved in Natick town tennis, and am a member of the USTA.

 CHARITY: OPERATION SMILE - GIVE A CHILD A SMILE!!